This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Parking: They have about ten spaces for cars, trucks and vans.
 Unfortunately, a trailer wouldn’t fit in this small parking lot.

-Washrooms: There aren’t any outhouses at the trailhead but there are options.
-Outhouses are available a few minutes north at Valley of the Five Lakes or you can stop at a rest area on your way north from Athabasca Glacier before you arrive to hike at Wabasso Lake.
+Washrooms: There are no outhouses at the trailhead; however, options are available.
+Outhouses are available a few minutes north at Valley of the Five Lakes, or you can stop at a rest area on your way north from Athabasca Glacier before you arrive to hike at Wabasso Lake.

-If you want just as nice of a hike but less touristy than Valley of the Five Lakes, I recommend doing Wabasso Lake instead.
-It’s a tranquil spot to see mountains, animals, lakes and enjoy hiking in the forest but not have to worry about having many people on the trail.
-It was quite pleasant for Kris and I to be there basically by ourselves back in May 2021.
-We saw a handful of other hikers but not compared to the constant foot traffic on the other trail.
-There is barely any elevation as you stay in the mountain valley making it an easy hike.
+It was quite pleasant for Kris and I to be there, essentially by ourselves, back in May 2021.
+We saw a handful of other hikers, but not nearly as many as we encountered on the other trail.
+There is barely any elevation as you stay in the mountain valley, making it an easy hike.
 If you’re looking for more easy hikes in Alberta, I highly recommend checking out 4 Spectacular Drumheller Hikes.

 Valley of the Five Lakes